dadhi/XamlTea/README.md

 ## What

-[The Elm Architecture](https://guide.elm-lang.org/architecture/) for building C# WPF and XAML applications.. in future!
+[The Elm Architecture](https://guide.elm-lang.org/architecture/) for building WPF and XAML applications.. in future.

 Adapted from this [great Elm F# project](https://github.com/AnthonyLloyd/Elm).